Customer feedback is the cornerstone of building a strong community of followers.

 Improving NPS is all about listening to your customers and understanding and fixing their issues with your brand and products.

 These best practices can help you improve customer satisfaction and loyalty, but you must follow and implement them consistently plus keep experimenting to ensure better customer experiences.
-With Sprinklr’s Social Engagement & Sales, you can deliver a positive experience that’s true to your brand — no matter where your customers are — from a single, unified platform.
+With Sprinklr’s Sprinklr Social, you can deliver a positive experience that’s true to your brand — no matter where your customers are — from a single, unified platform.